 Major Differences between Madrid and Barcelona

-- A smaller city and less visited by tourists
+- A bigger city and less visited by tourists

 - Less expensive than Barcelona